Updated: Sep 5

 Why is inflation necessary you may ask?

-1. An increase in wages (Income inflation) increases consumption and spins the wheels of an economy, attracting foreign investments.
+1. An increase in wages (Income inflation) increases consumption and spins the wheels of an economy, attracting foreign investments and maintaining a healthy psyche within the population.
 2. Goods & services inflation (We rely mainly on imports) with income stagnation means a declining quality of life which is unacceptable for any country.

 3. A steady growth in prices means a steady growth in the economy & a healthy national psyche.

-Among many other reasons, these are 3 fundamental tenets why all developed nations around the world work towards that magic 2% annual inflation rate for their economies.
+Among many other reasons, these are 3 fundamental tenets why most developed nations around the world work towards that magic 2% annual inflation rate for their economies.

 Now, as Singapore is a small country, we are heavily influenced by global events like grass in the wind.

-What can cause the tightrope walker to tip off balance and fall are the ever-looming winds of global uncertainties and black swan events like the Global Financial Crisis, Trade war threats and presently, the Wu Han Coronavirus.
+What can cause the tightrope walker to tip off balance and fall are the ever-looming winds of global uncertainties and black swan events like the Global Financial Crisis, Trade war threats and presently, the corona virus.

 Such winds can carry with it sentiments of doom and gloom when people lose their jobs, the economy slows down and negativity magnify causing a loss of hope and confidence.